 SCOPE

-This policy applies to all records, including all University information and University resources, regardless of format, whether in paper, electronic, microfilm, (e.g., microfilm, microfiche, magnetic tapes, USB flash drive, CD/DVD ROM), electronic mail, or other electronic medium.
+This policy applies to all records, including all University information and University resources, regardless of format, whether in paper, electronic, (e.g., microfilm, microfiche, magnetic tapes, USB flash drive, CD/DVD ROM), electronic mail, or other electronic medium.
 The North Dakota Century Code (NDCC 54-46-02) defines a record as a "document, book, paper, photograph, sound recording or other material, regardless of physical form or characteristics, made or received pursuant to law or in connection with the transaction of official business."
-For records description and series, see the Records Retention Schedule.
+A “State Record” is further defined as “a record of a department, office, commission, board, or other agency, however designated, of the state government.

 OBJECTIVE

-The objective of the Records Management policy is to assist and provide guidance to the University entities in managing records throughout the lifecycle of the record, i.e., from creation or receipt, use and maintenance stage, and final disposition.
-Various records produced in the course of University business must adhere to federal and state laws/regulations including access, storage, retention and disposal.
+The objective of the Records Management policy is to assist and provide guidance to the University entities in managing records throughout the lifecycle of the record, i.e., from creation or receipt, during use, the maintenance stage and final disposition.
+Records produced in the course of University business must adhere to federal and state laws/regulations including access, storage, retention and disposal.

 APPLICABILITY

 This policy applies to anyone who creates, disseminates, stores, manages, destroys and/or has access to NDSU records of any type, classification or description.
-This includes all NDSU employees who have access to records and any external entities such as vendors whose purpose may be to provide storage space or destruction services for records.
+This includes all NDSU employees and students who have access to records and external entities, such as vendors whose purpose may be to provide storage space or destruction services for records.

 RELATED POLICIES AND APPLICABLE STATE LAW

-Standards, guidelines and procedures will follow and adhere to all policies and laws listed but not necessarily limited to
+Standards, guidelines and procedures will follow and adhere to all policies and laws listed but not necessarily limited to:

 North Dakota Century Code 54-46;

+NDUS Policy 1901.2.1, Data Classification Standard;
-NDUS Policy 1912 Public Records and related procedures:

-1912.1, Information Security Procedures;
+NDUS Policy 1912, Public Records and related procedures 1912.1, Information Security Procedures;

-NDUS 1912.2, Student Records – Directory Information; and
+NDUS 1912.2, Student Records – Directory Information

 NDUS 1912.3, Employee Personal Information;

-NDSU Policy 713.1 Litigation Hold; and
+NDSU Policy 713.1, Litigation Hold; and

 NDSU Policy 718, Public/Open Records.

 RECORDS MANAGEMENT PROGRAM OVERSIGHT

-The Records Management Task Force will be responsible for Records Management policy, standards, guidelines, processes and procedures.
-The task force is comprised of
+The Records Management Advisory Committee will be responsible for Records Management policy, standards, guidelines, processes and procedures.
+The advisory committee is comprised of:

+The NDSU Chief Information Security Officer who serves as the Director of Records Management (co-chair):

+Associate Director for the NDSU Library (co-chair);

-One faculty member appointed by the Faculty Senate Executive Committee
+A faculty member appointed by the Faculty Senate Executive Committee;

-Two unit records coordinators appointed by the Staff Senate Executive Committee
+Two unit records coordinators appointed by the Staff Senate Executive Committee;

-The University provost and the vice presidents or their designees
+The University provost and the vice presidents or their designees;

-An archivist from the University Archives
+An archivist from the University Archives;

-Assistant Attorney General assigned to the University or designee

-The NDSU Chief Information Technology Security Officer who serves as the Director of Records Management (co-chair)
+An attorney appointed to NDSU or a designee; and

-One Student Government member appointed by the Student Government President
+A Student Government member appointed by the Student Government President.

-Associate Director for the NDSU Library (co-chair)

-If any task force member is unable to attend a scheduled meeting, a proxy may be sent in their place.
+If any Advisory Committee member is unable to attend a scheduled meeting, a proxy may be sent in their place.

-Policy amendments/changes and standards and guidelines to be reviewed and approved by the Assistant Attorney General prior to submission for publishing

-The NDSU Director of Records Management

-Reports to the Vice President for Information Technology.

-The role of Director of Records Management will include
+The NDSU Director of Records Management reports to the Vice President for Information Technology.
+The role of Director of Records Management will include:

-Coordinating retention, preservation and destruction processes and procedures for University records in accordance with this Policy and University Records Management procedures and practices
+Coordinating retention, preservation and destruction processes for University records in accordance with this Policy and University Records Management procedures and practices;

-Assisting the Assistant Attorney General with coordinating efforts to comply and respond to any issued Litigation Hold Notices and public records requests in a timely manner
+Assisting with efforts to comply and respond to any issued Litigation Hold Notices and public records requests in a timely manner;

-Ensuring that all Unit Records Coordinators (URCs) appointed by University units receive ongoing training and education
+Ensuring that all Unit Records Coordinators (URCs) appointed by University units receive ongoing training and education;

-Collecting and compiling annual disposal records as submitted by the URCs and reporting those metrics/statistics to the State’s Records Management office
+Collecting and compiling annual disposal records as submitted by the URCs and reporting those metrics/statistics to the State’s Records Management office;

-Investigating and reporting on any potential non-compliance to the Unit Administrator and Assistant Attorney General if applicable.
-Recommend remediation to ensure compliance
+Investigating and reporting on any potential non-compliance to the Unit Administrator and the Vice President for Information Technology if applicable,and where appropriate and needed, recommend and require remediation to ensure compliance;

-Maintaining an up-to-date list of Unit Records Coordinators and their contact information
+Maintaining an up-to-date list of URCs and their contact information;

-Sharing information as needed and relevant to the Records Management Task Force, and the URCs
+Sharing information as needed and relevant to the Records Management Task Force, and the URCs, and;